 Course review: Harbor Shores

 Major championship golf courses are special.
 They’re even more special when the general public can get a tee time.
-You can do just that at Harbor Shores in Benton Harbor, Mich., which will host the Senior PGA Championship presented by KitchenAid for the second time in three years, May 22-25.
+You can do just that at Harbor Shores in Benton Harbor, Mich., which will host the Senior PGA Championship presented by KitchenAid for the third time in four years, May 26-29.

 GETTING THERE: If you’re visiting Harbor Shores from out of town, here’s your best bet to get there – either fly into South Bend, Ind., and rent a car for a 35-mile drive into Benton Harbor, or choose a Chicago airport and then plan on a 90-mile trek around Lake Michigan.
 With so few direct flights into South Bend, Chicago is a decent option to avoid a lengthy layover in another city.